ninagw3/Walrus_from_space/README.md

 # Walrus_from_space
 This GitHub is the code used for the Masters of Research Project for the Cambridge AI4ER, titled:

-**Walrus from space, using satellite images to monitor walrus haul-ours across Svalbard.**
+### **Walrus from space, using satellite images to monitor walrus haul-ours across Svalbard.**

+---

 ## Acknowledgements

 This project is made in collaboration with the `University of Cambridge` and the `British Antarctic Survey`.
+This project also used data owned by [Planet](https://www.planet.com/).

 ## Use